shivannis/xandr-docs-public/xandr-docs/articles/bidders/creative-approval---implementation.md

 ---
-title : Bidders - Creative Approval (Implementation) description : Learn how the sell-side does creative approval. ms.date : 11/20/2023
+title : Creative Approval-Implementation description : Learn how the sell-side does creative approval. ms.date : 11/20/2023
 ---

-# Bidders - Creative approval (Implementation)
+# Creative Approval-Implementation

 > [!NOTE]
 > This document is for informational purposes only.
 It explains how the sell-side does creative approval.
 Bidders have no active role in this process.